gabe00122/personal-site/src/posts/valm.md

 # Environment

 Although it could be applied to different tasks I primarily tested this method on wordle.
-Wordle here is defined as a pomdp and not a contextual bandit.
+Wordle here is defined as a pomdp and rather then a contextual bandit.
 A transition is a single token, not a turn.
 An episode is multiple turns (up to 6 guesses) capped at 1024 tokens.

 ## Reward